rafa-pk/push-swap/README.md

 Some other algorithms I stumbled accross were the radix sort and algorithms that sort the stack by breaking it down in smaller chunks, those seemed quite complex and I saw weren't even eligible for max project score.
-I first thought of using radix, but I later understood that its efficiently is much enhanced for much larger stacks, which is the reason for its uneligibility.
+I first thought of using radix, but I later understood that its efficiency is much enhanced with much larger stacks, which is the reason for its uneligibility.